RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 The most cost-effective solution for **addressing high ReadIOPS and CPU utilization when running large reports would be to migrate the monthly reporting to an Aurora Replica**.
 An Aurora Replica is a read-only copy of an Aurora database that is updated in real-time with the primary database.
 By using an Aurora Replica for running large reports, the primary database will be relieved of the additional read load, improving performance for the ecommerce application

 - **Amazon Aurora Serverless**

+  Amazon Aurora Serverless for MySQL is a fully managed, auto-scaling relational database service that scales up or down automatically based on the application demand.
+This service provides all the capabilities of Amazon Aurora, such as high availability, durability, and security, **without requiring the customer to provision any database instances.**

 - Amazon Aurora global databases